Zuid, Antwerp: Museums

 This museum has a historical and contemporary collection of photography that is given a new presentation every year.
-Alongside the collection are frequently changing photography exhibitions, film projections and lectures.
-It also publishes a magazine "FMM" in Dutch, that presents articles on photography with a particular emphasis on fine art photography.
+Alongside the collection are frequently changing photography exhibitions, film projections, and lectures.
+It also publishes a magazine "FMM" in Dutch that presents articles on photography with a particular emphasis on fine art photography.
 The museum opened in 2004.

 Monuments

-Several of the area's squares are graced with public monuments.
+Several of the area's squares have public monuments.
 These include a statue on the Marnixplaats, a fountain on the Lambermontplaats, and a statue on the Baron Dhanislei.
 Of more general interest, however, is the "Waterpoort" (Water Gate), based on a design by Rubens, and which stands on the Sint-Gillisplaats.

-On 6 July 2012 a new statue of William of Orange (William the Silent) and Marnix of Sint-Aldegondis was inaugurated in the gardens of the Royal Museum of Fine Arts.
+On 6 July 2012, a new statue of William of Orange (William the Silent) and Marnix of Sint-Aldegondis was inaugurated in the gardens of the Royal Museum of Fine Arts.
 The statue is surrounded by a number of stelae commemorating key conflicts leading to the Thirty Years' War.
 The monument stands on or close to what was once the stronghold defended by both men against the Spanish aggressors.

-Arts Centres
+Arts centres

-In 1987 the left-leaning theatre company "De Internationale Nieuwe Scene" moved into the derelict "Zuiderpershuis".
-Since then this former hydraulic power station for the lock gates of the Zuiderdokken has become an important centre for the arts.
+In 1987 the theatre company "De Internationale Nieuwe Scene" moved into the derelict "Zuiderpershuis".
+Since then, this former hydraulic power station has become an important centre for the arts.

-As its name might suggest De Monty was formerly a local cinema and parish hall.
+As its name might suggest, De Monty was formerly a local cinema and parish hall.
 It is now a venue for numerous travelling companies and groups of all kinds.

-'t Raamtheater shared part of the large complex of buildings occupied by the Hoger Instituut van Vertalers en Tolken, the language department of Hogeschool Antwerpen, now Artesia.
+Raamtheater shared part of the large complex of buildings occupied by the Hoger Instituut van Vertalers en Tolken, the language department of Hogeschool Antwerpen, now Artesia.

-Innovation, business and new development
+Innovation, business, and new development

-Once the Southern Docks fell into disuse (see above) the attraction of the area as a location for industrial and semi-industrial activities declined.
-This combined with strict zoning laws resulted in virtually all the many small workshops and warehousing operations around the docks and elsewhere in the area having to shut down or relocate.
+Once the Southern Docks fell into disuse the attraction of the area as a location for industrial and semi-industrial activities declined.
+This, combined with strict zoning laws, resulted in virtually all the small workshops and warehousing operations having to shut down or relocate.

-Apart from existing attractions such as the inherently good housing stock and agreeable street plan, an important factor in reestablishing the elan of the neighborhood has been the availability of land for development.
+Apart from existing attractions such as the housing stock and agreeable street plan, an important factor in reestablishing the elan of the neighborhood has been the availability of land for development.
 This has come from the demolition or conversion of industrial and semi-industrial buildings, the abandonment and/or redevelopment of buildings such as the former Hippodrome, and the demolition of the South Station.
 The derelict marshalling yards on the southern edge of the neighborhood are being developed into a sustainable development called Circulair Zuid including 2,200 homes between 2018 and 2030.